Mexicans Abroad: Guillermo Ochoa secures win in playoff round, Jesus 'Tecatito' Corona starts after El Tri injury controversy | Goal.com

 Hector Herrera also played the full 90 minutes, captaining the team as usual.
 Herrera missed the Mexico camp but informed Martino before the call-up was made that he didn't want to be called, avoiding the manager's wrath.
 He seems to be bound for Atletic Madrid, but first up for both players is a rematch against Braga in the cup, another league game and then the Champions League contest against Liverpool.

 Which is worse for the other Mexican playing in Portugal, Antonio Briseno: Martino being asked about him and telling reporters he simply didn't think the former Chivas defender was good enough to be called in, or the fact that his team looks certain for relegation?
-He started for Feirense on Monday against Vitoria Setubal.
+He started for Feirense on Monday against Vitoria Setubal in a 1-0 defeat.

 Over in the Netherlands, it was a rough day for Hirving Lozano.
 He got the start for PSV, but the Eindhoven club lost to Ajax, 3-1 and now has just a two-point lead on the Amsterdam club in the Eredivisie.
 Lozano had an excellent chance just before the hour mark but was thwarted by Ajax goalkeeper Andre Onana.
 Erick Gutierrez was on the bench, continuing a run of inaction in league play for the Pachuca product.